-In order to quantify the ability of branched models to be extended to new data classes, we computed the FID of branched and label-guided models before and after fine-tuning (Figure \ref{fig:extendability}c).
-On both MNIST and the real-world single-cell RNA-seq dataset, we found that the branched model achieved roughly the same FIDs on pre-existing classes after fine-tuning on the new data class.
-In contrast, fine-tuning the label-guided model on the new data class caused the FID of other classes to significantly worsen.
-The label-guided model needed to be trained on the entire dataset to recover the FIDs of pre-existing classes, although the FIDs were still generally worse than those of the branched model.
+We then \textit{quantified} this class-extension ability by computing the FID of branched and label-guided models before and after fine-tuning (Figure \ref{fig:extendability}c).
+On both MNIST and the RNA-seq dataset, we found that the branched models achieved roughly the same FIDs on pre-existing classes after fine-tuning on the new data class.
+In contrast, fine-tuning the label-guided models on the new data class caused the FID of other classes to significantly worsen.
+The label-guided models needed to be trained on the entire dataset to recover the FIDs of pre-existing classes, although the FIDs were still generally worse than those of the branched models.

-Notably, in our extension of branched models, we were able to generate high-quality samples of the new class by only training a \textit{single} branch.
+Notably, in our extension of branched models, we were able to generate high-quality samples of the new class by \textit{only training a single branch}.
 Although several upstream branches (i.e. at later diffusion times) also diffuse over the newly added class $c'$ (along with pre-existing classes), we found that fine-tuning can be performed on only the new branch which diffuses solely only $c'$, and the model still achieved high generative performance across all classes $C\cup\{c'\}$.
-This is a natural consequence of our explicit branch points, which are defined so that reverse diffusion at upstream branches is nearly identical between different classes.
-Note that even if fine-tuning were done on all classes for all $b_{i}$ where $c' \in C_{i}$, the branched diffusion model is still more efficient to extend than a linear model because most branches diffuse over only a small subset of classes in $C$.
+This is a direct consequence of the explicit branch points, which are defined so that reverse diffusion at upstream branches is nearly identical between different classes.
+Note that even if fine-tuning were done on all classes for all $b_{i}$ where $c' \in C_{i}$, the branched model is still more efficient to extend than a linear model because most branches only diffuse over a small subset of classes in $C$.

 This highlights the advantage of branched diffusion models to accommodate new classes efficiently (i.e. with little fine-tuning) and cleanly (i.e. without affecting the generation of other classes) compared to the current state-of-the-art methods for conditional diffusion.
 Note that although we showed the addition of a brand new class $c' \notin C$, branched models can also easily accommodate new data of an existing class $c \in C$ by fine-tuning only the appropriate branch(es).